 Component Description NVIDIA Base Command Manager Comprehensive AI infrastructure management for AI clusters.
 It automates provisioning and administration and supports cluster sizes into the thousands of nodes.
-NVIDIA AI Enterprise NVIDIA AI Enterprise is an end-to-end, cloud-native software platform that accelerates data science pipelines and streamlines development and deployment of production-grade co-pilots and other generative AI applications.
-Magnum IO Enables increased performance for AI and HPC NVIDIA NGC The NGC catalog provides a collection of GPU-optimized containers for AI and HPC Slurm A classic workload manager used to manage complex workloads in a multi-node, batch-style, compute environment Run:ai Cloud-native AI workload and GPU orchestration platform enabling fractional, full, and multi-node support for the entire enterprise AI lifecycle including interactive development environments, training and inference
+NVIDIA AI Enterprise Best-in-class development tools and frameworks for the AI practitioner and reliable management and orchestration for IT professionals Magnum IO Enables increased performance for AI and HPC NVIDIA NGC The NGC catalog provides a collection of GPU-optimized containers for Al and HPC Slurm A classic workload manager used to manage complex workloads in a multi-node, batch-style, compute environment